• Kracker Archive

 Sgt.
 Bill Jackson was thrown out of the aircraft, through some trees and into snow during the crash.

-Note - This Stirling was delivered to 218 Squadron ex-works on 8th March 1942 and according to the figures published in the Stirling File, it flew twenty-seven operational sorties.
+Note: This Stirling was delivered to 218 Squadron ex-works on 8th March 1942 and according to the figures published in the Stirling File, it flew twenty-seven operational sorties.
 Battle damage in November 1942 is recorded on form AM78, but it was of a minor nature and repairs took place on site.
 When lost, N6077 had flown a total of 221.45 hours.

 Sgt.
 George Leslie Banks shown on the left (courtesy Susan Henshall)

-Left: 'Three Stripes and Four Brownings - A True Story of WWII by a Lone Survivor'.
+Above: 'Three Stripes and Four Brownings - A True Story of WWII by a Lone Survivor'.

 Burial details:

-Thanks to Colin and Brian Taylor and P/O. Taylor’s sister Marion Spores for the uniformed photo.
+Researched by Aircrew Remembered, researcher and specialist genealogist Linda Ibrom for relatives of this crew.
+Thanks to Colin and Brian Taylor and Plt Off.
+Taylor’s sister Marion Spores for the uniformed photo.
 Also our thanks go to Katherine Garrett for the information and school magazine excerpt on the Layley brothers.
 Information and school magazine excerpt on the Layley brothers to Katherine Garrett.
-We hope to receive further information from the niece of Sgt Banks, Susan Henshall and Michael Long, nephew of the pilot P/O. Gough.
-Oliver Clutton-Brook "Footprints On The Sands Of Time" for Sgt.
-Jackson PoW information.
+We hope to receive further information from the niece of Sgt Banks, Susan Henshall and Michael Long, nephew of the pilot Plt Off.
+Gough.
 Also to Dave Champion for details on Sgt.
-Ehrhart - March 2019.
+Ehrhart (Mar 2019).
+Thanks to John Jones for the flak claim (Nov 2021).
+Thanks to Paul Markham, 7 Squadron Association, for the OTU photographs (Jan 2024).

 At the going down of the sun, and in the morning we will remember